 During the early part of the century there was a trend in America to adapt downtown churches into what became known as “institutional churches.”
 They supplemented the ordinary methods of spreading the gospel such as preaching, prayer meetings, Sunday School, and pastoral visitation with what one historian called “organized kindness.”
 These churches became hives of activity with athletic programs, gymnasiums, reading rooms, day nurseries, medical clinics, sewing classes, lecture series, choral societies, and drama clubs.
 During Carter’s pastorate, Muncie First Baptist never became a full-blown institutional church, but it did begin to offer some of the programs associated with such churches.
 In 1900 the church added an $18,000 institutional annex to the main building.
 That addition housed a gymnasium, reading room, study, social room, club room for young men, and club room for young women.
 The annex was kept open for long hours during the day but not twenty-four hours a day.

 Fraser’s contributions paved the way for the next pastor, a man with a grandiose vision, to challenge the church to even greater accomplishments.
 William Graham Everson stepped into the pulpit as pastor for the first time in March, 1921.
-An enlisted solder during the Spanish American War, he had risen to the rank of lieutenant colonel during World War I and had commanded troops in Italy and Austria.
+An enlisted soldier during the Spanish-American War, he had risen to the rank of lieutenant colonel during World War I and had commanded troops in Italy and Austria.
 Since he was already an ordained minister when he accomplished these military feats, he was nicknamed “The Fighting Parson.”
 In Muncie, his boundless energy, untiring zeal, and powerful sermons soon attracted large crowds to the church.
 The church sanctuary could hold between 450 and 500 people.
 By the fall of 1921 it was no longer large enough to accommodate the worshipers.
 An overflow area was opened.
-Yet sometimes people had to stand and on some occasions, people were turned away.
+Yet sometimes people had to stand, and on some occasions, people were turned away.

 This was particularly true of Sunday evening services.
 Some of the other Muncie churches did not have Sunday evening services, so many of those members came to hear “The Fighting Parson.”
 Hundreds were baptized during his ministry; once he baptized twenty-five in one service.
 A man of action more than a man of theory, Everson was an excellent leader, and nowhere was that leadership more evident and more tested than in the church’s decision to construct a new building.
 Visualizing a beautiful new church is one thing; convincing the members that the time was at hand for constructing such a building was quite another matter; and raising the funds for such an undertaking was a staggering task.
 Yet, had Everson not pushed for the construction when he did, the building would not have been erected for many years to come.
-Certainly it would not have been constructed during the depression and with the United States entering World War II in 1941, it is quite possible the task would have been postponed at least until after 1945.
+Certainly it would not have been constructed during the Depression, and with the United States entering World War II in 1941, it is quite possible the task would have been postponed at least until after 1945.

 After numerous delays and much indecision, a site was purchased and construction of the new building in downtown Muncie began.
 Everson was active in promoting numerous fund-raising programs, and finally on May 12, 1929, 1200 people marched from the old church to the new one on the corner of Jefferson and Adams streets.
 The new church cost $338,000.
 The congregation had raised enough funds that the mortgage on the new building was only $166,000.
 That was a large sum, larger than the members had hoped for; but given the church’s financial giving the past few years, the sum seemed very manageable.

 The bondholders, of course, did not want the building.
 They wanted to sell it to the church or to someone else to recoup some of their losses on the loan.
 Mercantile Trust offered to settle with the church in full for $88,400.
 Muncie First Baptist officials worked with the trust company for an entire year trying to negotiate the sale of the building.
 And eventually, one year and one week after the sale of the building, Muncie First Baptist bought it back for $70,000.
 Because of this experience, people who joined the church later noticed a strong resistance by older members of the congregation to permit the church to borrow money ever again.
-During World War II the members of First Baptist demonstrated that they were not pacifists.
-During the Civil War a large number of the church family joined the war effort; a number that was 30% higher than the county in general.
+During World War II, the members of First Baptist demonstrated that they were not pacifists.
+During the Civil War a large number of the church family had joined the war effort—a number that was 30 percent higher than the county in general.
 Even the pastor resigned during the Civil War in order to fight for the Union cause.
-During World War I pastor John Fraser volunteered his services to help the men in uniform.
-After the war, the church called “The Fighting Parson” as pastor.
+During World War I, pastor John Fraser had volunteered his services to help the men in uniform.
+After the war, the church called “The Fighting Parson” as their pastor.
 He preached that any man who says that Christianity stands for pacifism is a liar.
-Then in World War II pastor J. Marion Smith preached patriotism, the church opened its doors to the servicemen and servicewomen in the city, and 140 members joined the armed forces.
+Then in World War II, pastor J. Marion Smith preached patriotism.
+The church opened its doors to the servicemen and servicewomen in the city, and 140 members joined the armed forces.

 During the 1950s there were signs of a religious revival taking shape in the United States.
 Muncie First Baptist experienced this religious renewal as well.
-Sunday School attendance which had been declining since the depression increased.
+Sunday School attendance, which had been declining since the Depression, increased.
 Financial contributions went up as well.
 The professional staff of the church increased by the addition of a full-time minister of music and a full-time Christian Education director.
 The church also helped to establish the Baptist Student Foundation at Ball State Teachers College.

 Although the controversy over what kind of worship service to have began while Saunders was pastor, it was not until the pastorate of Woody Noblitt that the “worship wars” really broke out at First Baptist Church.
-Should First Baptist have a traditional and a contemporary worship service or should the church have one blended service?
+Should First Baptist have a traditional and a contemporary worship service, or should the church have one blended service?
 Solomon, in all his wisdom, would have had difficulty navigating these turbulent waters.
-When Noblitt first arrived the church had one blended worship service.
+When Noblitt first arrived, the church had one blended worship service.
 Then the church voted to have two services: a blended/traditional service first and a contemporary service later.
-After two years the church decided to return to one blended service; but that seemed to please almost no one, and two months later the church agreed to return to two services.
+After two years, the church decided to return to one blended service; but that seemed to please almost no one, and two months later the church agreed to return to two services.
 Starting times for the two services also were changed several times before settling on 9:15 for the traditional/blended service and 11:15 for the contemporary service.
-During all this many members left First Baptist; some because they were unhappy with the services being offered and some simply because they were tired of all the changes and controversy.
+During all this, many members left First Baptist—some because they were unhappy with the services being offered and some simply because they were tired of all the changes and controversy.
 Accompanying this controversy was a significant drop in attendance both in Sunday School and in the morning worship services.

 Despite this decline, those who remained showed signs of renewal.
-The church had a successful “Forty Days of Purpose” program in 2004 with the goal of unifying the church’s purposes and bringing on spiritual renewal.
+The church had a successful “Forty Days of Purpose” program in 2004, with the goal of unifying the church’s purposes and bringing on spiritual renewal.
 The outreach ministry sponsored fall carnivals in the parking lot for neighboring children with as many as 150 attending.
 A shelter was constructed in the parking lot for the church and anyone in the area to use.

 Members opened their pockets to purchase a projection system for the sanctuary, a new organ (at a cost of nearly $130,000), an improvement in the sanctuary sound system, and construction of a permanent extension to the pulpit area.
-And the very successful Christmas musical, “A Time for Christmas,” was presented in 2003 and 2004.
+And the very successful Christmas musical, A Time for Christmas, was presented in 2003 and 2004.
 With a cast of 120 (almost all members of FBC), the musical was performed three nights in 2003 and four nights in 2004 to a full house each night.
 One estimate was that 1300 people saw the musical in 2004.

-During the past two years the worship-style controversy has virtually ended, and a spirit of harmony and support is much more apparent.
+During the past two years, the worship-style controversy has virtually ended, and a spirit of harmony and support is much more apparent.
 With Wade Allen becoming the new pastor in August, 2008, the congregation believes the future skies are bright and seems eager to move forward.

 This history is provided by Dr. William Eidson, member of First Baptist Church and retired history professor at Ball State University.
-Bill has also written a book entitled “Journey Down Jefferson Street” and is available upon request.
-Contact Us for more information.
+Bill has also written a book titled Journey Down Jefferson Street and is available upon request.
+Contact us for more information.